 Step 3: Apply a very glossy polyurethane spray.

 With lamps, you're more than likely going to have a lot of nooks and crannies.
 Therefore, it's kind of difficult to use a traditional paint-on poly to get that really even, glossy look of a glass-finished lamp.

 That's why this is my second favorite product in this post.
 I've used Mixwax Polycrylic on several other projects…I sealed our farmhouse kitchen table with the paint-on version and I used the satin finish for our chalk painted laminate furniture.

 (I only had a picture of the satin finish from another project, but for this project I actually used the gloss finish.)

 This is the time-consuming part.
 I think I had to put 6 coats of the poly on to really get that super glossy finish.
 But, the good news is it doesn't take an incredibly long time to do that – I think I waited an hour or two between thin coats.
 It's easy to knock this step out in a day!

 And guys, let me tell you…the result is so worth it.
 I finished the lamps off with this inexpensive linen drum shade and they were instantly a focal point of the master bedroom.
 Hopefully the whole space will be finished soon so I can show it off!

-Here’s to giving the old dogs in our home new tricks in 2018!
+Here's to teaching the old dogs in our home new tricks!